BIGJRA/BIGJRA.github.io/rejuv.md

     -   Outrage

 This has two shields.
-Take advantage of Granbull and Staraptor’s Intimidates, then hit it hard with your strongest moves.
+Take advantage of Granbull and Staraptor's Intimidates, then hit it hard with your strongest moves.

 After all that, find the fifth door from the bottom on the third story, right side and enter “Dreamyard”.
-Enter Huey’s door!
+Enter Huey's door!

 Talk to the Rapidash rider then the girl in the bottom corner.
 Press the red panel here, then in the next area, follow the stairs to the next panel.
 The third panel is all the way at the bottom from here.
 At the top, defeat the trainer then head to the right and fight her again at the bottom.
-Then follow the path to finish Huey’s area.
+Then follow the path to finish Huey's area.

 Head outside and enter the pyramid.
 At the top left talk to the girl and agree to help.
 Then go left and across the bridge to make friends with Grigus.
 Battle Huey, but intentionally lose to progress.
-You’ll be awarded 10 *Phantom Candy S!*
+You'll be awarded 10 *Phantom Candy S!*

 Pick a partner or choose to go alone, time to fight Grigus.